 Travellers issued with an SHN should refer to the SHN Health Advisory here, and watch the video below for a quick overview of SHN requirements.
 Travellers who have questions regarding their SHN may also refer to the Frequently Asked Questions (FAQ) section.
 Those in need of additional support can refer to this page for a list of local helplines and resources.

-Reflected in the table below are four examples of how the SHN end date is typically calculated.
+Reflected in the table below are two examples of how the SHN end date is typically calculated.
 You may also click here to calculate the estimated end date of your SHN.
 Travellers should note that the SHN comes into effect immediately on the day of its issuance.